x676f64/secureum-mind_map/content/7. Audit Findings 101/Oracle updates can be manipulated to perform atomic front-running attack.md

 The attacker can obtain liquidity for step 2 using a flash loan.
 The attack will deplete the reserves of the pool.

-1. Recommendation: Do not allow users to trade at a stale Oracle rate and trigger an Oracle price update in the same transaction.
+### Recommendation:
-2. Critical severity finding from [Consensys Diligence Audit of Bancor v2 AMM](https://consensys.net/diligence/audits/2020/06/bancor-v2-amm-security-audit/#oracle-updates-can-be-manipulated-to-perform-atomic-front-running-attack)
+Do not allow users to trade at a stale Oracle rate and trigger an Oracle price update in the same transaction.
 ___
 ## Slide Screenshot
 ![022.png](../../images/7.%20Audit%20Findings%20101/022.png)